droguljic/doff/README.md

 const doff = require('doff');
 ```

-you can also create a custom instance by providing the options
+you can also create a new instance with custom options

 ```
-// Options for the new instance are result of merge between provided and default options const instance = doff.create({ mutate: true, symbols: true });
+// Options for a new instance are result of merge between provided and default options const instance = doff.create({
+  mutate: true,
+  symbols: true
+});
 ```

-if needed, you can overwrite the options of the default instance
+if needed, you can overwrite options of the default instance

 ```
-// Only provided keys are overwritten doff.use({ symbols: true, falltrough: true, blur: { paths: 'top.secret.path' } });
+// Only provided keys are overwritten doff.use({
+  symbols: true,
+  falltrough: true,
+  blur: {
+    paths: 'top.secret.path'
+  }
+});
 ```

 ### Notice

-Overwriting the options of the default instance won't affect an instances created before, but it will affect
+Overwriting options of the default instance won't affect instances created before, but it will affect
-an instances created later on, if options are not isolated.
+instances created later on, if options are not isolated.

 ##  Usage

-Working with the instance options
+Working with instance options

 ```
 const target = {